KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     are submitted at once.
 * For each draw, dispatch, and trace rays call, allocate a descriptor set and update it to point to the block of device memory just allocated.
     If descriptor indexing is enabled, also update the descriptor set to point to the allocated input buffer.
-    Fill the input buffer with the size and write state information for each descriptor array.
+    Fill the DI input buffer with the size and write state information for each descriptor array.
     There is a descriptor set manager to handle this efficiently.
+    If the buffer device address extension is enabled, allocate an input buffer to hold the address / size pairs for all addresses retrieved from vkGetBufferDeviceAddressEXT.
     Also make an additional call down the chain to create a bind descriptor set command to bind our descriptor set at the desired index.
     This has the effect of binding the device memory block belonging to this draw so that the GPU instrumentation writes into this buffer for when the draw is executed.